hscra/remitly_hw/README.md

 $ go run main.go        # or whatever entry point file you have
 ```

+- Pleaes check your local mysql database server is running.
+Please also below **IMPORTANT NOTICE** to set the env for database credential.
 - `go run .` useful command to compile and run program, but not build to binary file.
 For this repository, you can run `go
 - `go build` complile the packages if you want.
 - After `go build` and run with `./<filename>`